PERSONAL BEST PRACTICES

 A variety of sustainable habits can be easily adopted into anyone's life to help reduce our impact on Earth.
 Below is a list of sustainable lifestyle tips that we recommend.
-The list may seem huge but the goal behind all of it is to minimize, invest in quality, enjoy the outdoors, and be healthy.
+The list may seem long but the goal behind all of it is to minimize, invest in quality, enjoy the outdoors, and be healthy.

 REDUCE (CONSERVE) ENERGY